-COML 505 - Digital Storytelling
+COML 505 Digital Storytelling

 The digital age has changed the way we tell stories.
-Web 2.0 technologies allow users access to a range of digital technologies to not only create their own stories, but share them widely through social media.
+Current technology allows users access to a range of digital tools to not only create their own stories, but share them widely through social media.
 But how do stories make an impact on audiences, given that there is so much more information available?
-This course teaches students different forms of storytelling using digital media tools including Audacity, GIMP, imovie, and Windows MovieMaker.
-Readings help students better understand different narrative and persuasive styles of storytelling as well as understand the major theoretical and policy-related issues.
+This course teaches students different forms of storytelling using digital media tools.
+Readings help students better understand different narrative and persuasive styles of storytelling as well as the major theoretical and policy-related issues.
 Through hands-on assignments, students will acquire technical skills that will help them become more effective communicators in the digital age.

-COML 507 - Emerging Leadership
+COML 507 Mindful Leadership and Communication